 “For the most part I play gigs around here in Southern Ontario.
 Usually just really ordinary pubs, cafes and restaurants to people who may or may not be listening all that intently but I can show up, play my heart out and leave without having to worry too much about selling tickets, or CD’s and merchandise, trying to make something happen or grow my brand or whatever.
 I can play covers the way I want, maybe play some originals if I feel like it, work out the kinks of my delivery and be spontaneous.
 I often don’t even say who I am.
 Sometimes I don’t really say anything at all.
 Which is exactly how I go about making my videos as well.”

 Over the years, a devoted worldwide following has sprang up through his YouTube channel where he posts performances of popular and not-so-popular cover songs as well as his own material which has helped define his purpose with music.
 He plays many kinds of songs without pandering to any one listening demographic and often without much of anything in the way of effects or editing.
 Just 20 years of craftsmanship and passion on display.
 The response is overwhelmingly positive as viewers experience the consistent quality and creativity of each performance.
-Whether its the music of Michael Jackson, Jimi Hendrix, Jeff Buckley or his original songs, its difficult not to be impressed by the standard at which he sets each time he plays.
+Whether its the music of musical heroes or his original songs, its difficult not to be impressed by the standard at which he sets each time he plays.

 “Putting up videos on YouTube has been such a wonderful way for me to exercise my musical freedom and play all the songs I love — from artists I admire — and challenge myself to grow as a musician publicly.
 It allows me to connect with people from all over the world and reminds me why its important for me to do what I’m doing, because they appreciate it.
 I earn very little money from this medium but its been a constant motivator and mirror for me to reflect and improve which makes it such a valuable aspect of what I do.
 I really neglected it while I was away travelling recently, which was necessary because I was busy gigging, busking and trying to make ends meet but now that I’m back home with my recording gear I’m looking forward to making videos more consistently.”

-After spending 18 months in Australia and California doing performances mostly on the street as well as in “ordinary pubs and restaurants” half a world away, Corey has returned to Canada and settled in Waterloo, Ontario where he performs regularly, teaches students and works closely with the company that bears the name of his adored guitar — Stonebridge.
-He still finds time for silence and meditation.
-And keeps following his path.
+After spending 18 months in Australia and California doing performances mostly on the street as well as in “ordinary pubs and restaurants” half a world away, Corey has returned to Canada and settled in Kitchener, Ontario where he performs regularly, teaches students and still finds time for silence and meditation.
+Always following his path.
 Until the end.

 Corey has released 4 albums of original music over the last decade spanning many genres from electric blues/rock on In Balance, to the folk inspired sounds of Evers and The New, to reflective instrumentals on Bliss From Within.
 He has also compiled a selection of various cover songs from his YouTube recordings titled Acoustic Covers.
 His music can be found online on iTunes, Spotify, Amazon and BandCamp.